Potential Impact of Additional Federal Funds for Medicaid HCBS for Seniors and People with Disabilities

 |This data note uses spending data from KFF’s FY 2018 HCBS program surveys and FY 2018 Medicaid expenditure data from CMS Financial Management Reports to estimate the amount of additional federal funds available to each state under the proposed FMAP increase.
 The estimates rely primarily on state-reported data from KFF’s FY 2018 HCBS program survey for expenditures on home health, personal care, Community First Choice, and Section 1915 (i) state plan services as well as HCBS expenditures provided through Section 1915 (c) and Section 1115 waivers.
 These categories make up the vast majority of Medicaid HCBS spending, and our estimates include capitated spending in these categories.

-There are also several additional HCBS categories identified in the bill that are eligible for the HCBS match but are not covered by our annual HCBS survey.
+There are also several additional HCBS categories identified in the law that are eligible for the HCBS match but are not covered by our annual HCBS survey.
 These categories are PACE, Section 1915 (b) primary care case management, Section 1915 (j) personal care assistance, state plan case management services, and state plan rehabilitative services.
 FY 2018 spending for these additional categories are pulled from FY 2018 CMS-64 reports and reflect only fee-for-service spending.
 These totals reflect about $7.5 billion out of a total of $100 billion in estimated Medicaid HCBS spending in FY 2018.
 HCBS spending was then summed across all program authorities to identify Medicaid HCBS state totals for FY 2018.
+The estimates do not include state spending for private duty nursing services provided in a beneficiary’s home, which are eligible for the HCBS match according to CMS’s May 2021 guidance.